-Maya Angelou is arguably one of the most inspirational women of our time.
-Her poems, memoirs and work as a civil rights activist left an indelible mark in the lives and hearts of many.
+Maya Angelou poems, memoirs and work as a civil rights activist left an indelible mark in the lives and hearts of many.
 She had a graceful yet fierce approach towards life, which she eloquently expressed through her words.

-Without the encouragement to express ourselves and be different, it can feel intimidating to stand out and share our truth.
-This is especially true if we think we lack the influence, wealth and platform to make significant contributions.
-Without these traditional forms of power, we feel incapable of seeing ourselves as a significant player in the grand scheme of things.
+Without encouragement, it can be intimidating to stand out and speak up.
+This is especially true if we think we lack the influence and platform to create impact.
+Without the traditional forms of power, we feel incapable of seeing ourselves as a significant player in the world arena.

 But the truth is that you don’t have to be a celebrity, politician or a CEO to relay your thoughts, ideas and opinions with the world.
-You can be influential within the sphere of your own workplace, family and community.
-Even if it’s on a smaller scale, you could still have a lasting impact on the people around you.
+You can be influential on a smaller scale – within the sphere of your own workplace, family and community.
+You’ll find plenty of people in these circles who would be glad to hear your voice.

 You can tap into your love for baking to make brownies every Sunday for your neighbors.
 If you have passion for saving animals, you could volunteer at a local animal shelter.
 Love to sing?
 Share your recordings on YouTube.
 If you have strong opinions about a particular global issue, share it on a blog.

-Here are five valid reasons why I believe that the world needs to hear your voice:
+Here are five valid reasons why I believe that it’s important for the world to hear your voice:

-- You have a purpose: Nothing in this world exists without a purpose, including us.
+2. You have a purpose: Nothing in this world exists without a purpose, including us.
 The probability of you being born is one in 400 trillion, and if you made it, you can bet that there’s a pretty good reason for your being here.
-On a fundamental level, we’ve all come to love and serve through our life purpose, which is the voice of the soul.
-Our purpose is revealed through our gifts and the interests, which we are naturally drawn towards.
+On a fundamental level, we’ve all come to love and serve through our life purpose.
+Our specific purpose is revealed through our gifts and the interests, which we’re naturally drawn towards.
 As author Elizabeth Gilbert says, “If you don’t have an obvious passion, follow your curiosity.”
-You can find more guidance on finding your life purpose in my previous blog post.

-- Self-expression is a need: Self-expression is not just a frivolous want but a spiritual need that requires our attention.
+3. Self-expression is a need: Self-expression is not a frivolous ‘want’ but a spiritual necessity.
 According to researcher and writer Brene Brown, unused creativity is not benign – it metastasizes into grief, rage, shame, sorrow and judgment.
-Suppressing our voice, which stems from our creative center, is harmful for us, and it is essential that we find healthy outlets for it.
+Suppressing our voice, which stems from our creative center, is harmful for us, and it’s essential that we find healthy outlets for it.
 If your work doesn’t allow you to express yourself sufficiently, seek activities outside the office that allow you to do so.
 Use your weekends or time after work to engage in other pursuits that you’re passionate about.

-- You can’t let your insecurities and haters run the show: There’s always a possibility that we’ll face opposition from both within us and outside of us.
-The critical entity inside us (our Inner Critic) can make us feel vulnerable and believe that we aren’t good enough, if we leave it unchecked.
-In addition to this, we could encounter people along the way who belittle us and try to undermine our efforts to stand up for what we believe in.
-When you make the decision to do and say what feels right for you, despite what your critics say, you essentially take control of your life and become the master of your own destiny.
+4. You can’t let your insecurities and haters run the show: There’s always a possibility that we’ll face opposition from both within us and outside of us.
+The critical entity inside us can make us feel vulnerable and believe that we aren’t good enough, if we leave it unchecked.
+In addition to this, we could encounter people along the way who belittle us and try to undermine our efforts.
+When you make the decision to act on what feels right for you, despite what others say, you essentially take control of your life and become the master of your own destiny.

 The mic and the spotlight await you on the grand stage of life.
-All you need to do now is to overcome your stage fright so that you can step onto the stage and take your place.
-Give yourself the permission to shine your light as you allow people to see you for the real, quirky and beautifully flawed person that you are.
+All you need to do is to overcome your stage fright and step onto the stage.
+Give yourself the permission to shine your light as you allow people to witness the real (and maybe quirky) talented person that you are – and hear your voice.